Tom-Quirk/Tom-Quirk/README.md

 - 👋 Hi, I’m @Tom-Quirk
 - 👀 I’m interested in maths and computer science
-- 🌱 I’m currently learning python and html
+- 🌱 I’m currently learning Python, Javascript and Ruby.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email: thomas.q@hotmail.co.uk